Carmezim/bg-react-port/README.md

 `/src/{containerName}/` We are organizing files by "topics" therefore all files related to a topic will be stored in the same container folder

-`/src/{containerName}/index` container component and all React code such as the view (JSX)
+`/src/{containerName}/index` CCntainer component and all React code such as the view (JSX)

-`/src/{containerName}/reducer` where we manage the piece of state related to the container
+`/src/{containerName}/reducer` Where we manage the piece of state related to the container

-`/src/{containerName}/actions` all actions the container dispatches
+`/src/{containerName}/actions` All actions the container dispatches

-`/src/{containerName}/sagas` where sagas that watch for API related calls are stored
+`/src/{containerName}/sagas` Where sagas that watch for API related calls are stored

-`/src/{containerName}/actionTypes` constants for reducers/actions
+`/src/{containerName}/actionTypes` Constants for reducers/actions

 `/src/services`
 Abstraction facades for external API (where Parse JS-SDK layer resides).

-`/src/index-reducer` & `/src/index-sagas` where all reducers and sagas are included and exported altogether.
+`/src/index-reducer` & `/src/index-sagas` where all reducers and sagas are included then exported.

-`/mongodb`
-All MongoDB related files.
+`/mongodb` All MongoDB related files.

-`/parse`
-All Parse Server files.
+`/parse` All Parse Server files.